tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

       api_version="v2")
   ```

 * Now, let's fetch the current closing price of Facebook (`FB`) and Twitter (`TWTR`), two technology stocks that may be interesting to invest in.
-First, we need to set a variable with the current date into the ISO format.
+First, we need to set a variable with the current date in the ISO format.

   ```python
   # Format current date as ISO format
   today = pd.Timestamp("2020-07-14", tz="America/New_York").isoformat()
   ```

-* To define the current date an ISO format date, we use the `TimeStamp` function from Pandas to transform the current date that is passed as a string argument using the `YEAR-MONTH-DAY` format.
+* To define the current date as an ISO format date, we use the `TimeStamp` function from Pandas to transform the current date that is passed as a string argument using the `YEAR-MONTH-DAY` format.
 Next, we link the `isoformat()` function to format the date following the ISO standard.

 **Note:** While you follow this example, you may want to change the date to today.